 Drinks can also be expensive in Boracay, especially alcoholic drinks.
 However, there are many affordable options for those who want to enjoy a drink without breaking the bank.
 Beers are a cheaper option, and you can buy them at local convenience stores like 7-Eleven or Mini Stop, and enjoy them on the beach while watching the sunset.

 Many bars in Boracay offer happy hour, where you can get discounts on drinks and food.
 It’s worth checking out the bars in Boracay for happy hour deals.
 One of the most popular bars is the Red Coconut Beach Hotel, which offers happy hour from 4 to 6 pm.

 Boracay’s food portion sizes tend to be quite large, and it can be difficult to finish the entire dish.
 If you are traveling with friends or family, it’s a good idea to share meals.
 Most restaurants won’t charge an extra fee for sharing, and it’s an excellent way to try a variety of dishes without necessarily spending too much.

-It is tempting to order room service when staying in a hotel in Boracay; however, it’s generally an expensive option.
+It is tempting to order room service when staying in a hotel in Boracay on a budget; however, it’s generally an expensive option.
 It’s better to head out and explore the local food scene.

-Eating street food in Boracay is generally safe.
+A. Eating street food in Boracay on a budget is generally safe.
 However, it’s essential to choose stalls that have a high turnover of customers, as this means the food is fresh.
 Also, it’s best to eat food that is cooked in front of you, and avoid pre-prepared food.